rssh/dotty-cps-async/docs/Features.rst

 and use Future based async/await.

-All test cases from original Scala-Async distribution are passed with a change of imports only, and included in our regression suite.
+All test cases from the original Scala-Async distribution are passed with a change of imports only, and included in our regression suite.

 It is also possible to compile sip22 async code without changing of the source code with `shim--scala-async--dotty-cps-async <https://github.com/rssh/shim--scala-async--dotty-cps-async>`_ -s help.